sdbeng/data-analysis-sql-res/sql-1.md

 # A Day in the Life - Data Analyst
-It's Catherine's first day working as a Data Analyst for ACME.
-She's excited to use some of the tools that she learned in Learn SQL from Scratch, such as:
+It's my first day working as a Data Analyst for ACME.
+Excited to use some of the tools that she learned in Learn SQL from Scratch, such as:

 Writing basic queries
 Calculating aggregates